FabricMC/fabric-docs/develop/blocks/first-block.md

 To automatically create the block item, we can pass `true` to the `shouldRegisterItem` parameter of the `register` method we created in the previous step.

-### Adding Your Block's Item to an Item Group {#adding-your-block-s-item-to-an-item-group}
+### Adding Your Block's Item to a Creative Tab {#adding-your-block-s-item-to-a-creative-tab}

 Since the `BlockItem` is automatically created and registered, to add it to an item group, you must use the `Block.asItem()` method to get the `BlockItem` instance.

-For this example, we'll use a custom item group created in the [Custom Item Groups](../items/custom-item-groups) page.
+For this example, we will add the block to the `BUILDING_BLOCKS` tab.
+To instead add the block to a custom creative tab, see [Custom Creative Tabs](../items/custom-item-groups).

 @[code transcludeWith=:::6](@/reference/latest/src/main/java/com/example/docs/block/ModBlocks.java)